peterstollenwerk/auf-style/README.md

 ### P1

+* [ ] TO USE THE selectors with background-theme we need a global setting of background, maybe  * { background: var(--background, initial)} ?

+* [ ] [target: 3h;] Implement UID from Structure UID Field

 * [ ] Implement new css theming defaults: page-themeing-10.html

-* [ ] [target: 3h;] Implement UID from Structure UID Field

 * [ ] Create Prototype for Site / Page / Box / Table / Button-Styles